hongyuanjia/rdyncall/python/pydc/README.txt

       | -                               | bytes (PyBytes)               ! | const char* (UTF-8 for unicode) | int (PyString)                       | str (PyUnicode)
       | bytearray (PyByteArray)       ! | bytearray (PyByteArray)       ! | const char* (UTF-8 for unicode) | int (PyString)                       | str (PyUnicode)

   # converted to 1 if True and 0 otherwise
   @ converted to False if 0 and True otherwise
   % range/length checked
   $ cast to single precision
   ^ cast to double precision
   & mutable buffer when passed to C
   ! immutable buffer when passed to C, as strings (in any form) are considered objects, not buffers

+  also supported are specifying calling convention mode switches using '_'-prefixed signature characters; consult the dyncall docs for a list

 TODO
 ====

-- signature suffixes used to indicate calling conventions are not supported yet!
 - callback support

 BUGS
 ====